KVW vs KVA

 Look at any electrical machine and you’ll find a power rating.
 This is usually shown as kilowatts (kW), but sometimes you’ll see a kVA, or kilovolt-ampere rating.
 Although both ratings express power, they are different.

-Kilowatts.
 A kilowatt is the real or actual power that the machine provides: Voltage x Current.
-This is the amount of power that a machine can provide based on its horsepower.
+This is the amount of power that a gas generator can provide based on its horsepower.

 In other words, the kVA is the amount of current a device can draw in while the kW is the amount of power the device puts out.